RavinduSulakshana/auth-service-pandyt/README.md

 -----

-### Optional: Docker
+###  Docker

-You can use the provided `Dockerfile` to build and run the application inside a container.
+To build and run the application using  Dockerfile , use the provided Dockerfile.

 1.  **Build the image**:
     ```bash